PatrickDalington/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # Javascript - Warm up

-This was the first JavaScript project I completed at Holberton.
-Tasks involved writing various introductory-level JavaScript scripts on Node.js.
+The following task is about writing various introductory-level JavaScript scripts on Node.js.

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files.
-Provided by Holberton School.

 ## Function Prototypes :floppy_disk: